 *Nonrefundable and nontransferable.
 Program information subject to change.

-- Choose one style you would like to focus on: either pop/rock, pop/R&B, country, jazz, musical theater, or a cappella.
+- Choose one style you would like to focus on: either pop-rock, pop and R&B, jazz, or musical theater.
 Your style choice will be used for placement in an ensemble and in a solo coaching class.

-- Please prepare four songs to confidently perform (preferably from memory) for your solo coaching class.
-For all styles except musical theater, you will be singing these songs with a band with instrumentation of piano, guitar, bass, and drums (musical theater is piano-only).
+- Prepare four songs that you're confident in performing (preferably from memory) for your solo coaching class.
+For all styles except musical theater, you will be singing these songs with a band with instrumentation of piano, guitar, bass, and drums; musical theater is piano only.
 Bring four copies of the sheet music for each song you’ll sing, making sure the sheet music is in a comfortable key for you.

-Students are not required to bring a microphone, but may choose to do so.
-Please label your microphone so you don't lose it or get it mixed up with someone else's!
+- Students are not required to bring a microphone but may choose to do so.
+If you do bring a mic, label it so you don't lose it or get it mixed up with someone else's.

 Though not required, you are permitted to bring laptops, computers, tablets, etc. Wireless internet and electrical outlet plugs are provided throughout the campus.
 Please keep in mind that it is your responsibility to keep your items safe.
 Berklee is not responsible for the loss of these items.

 You will receive an individualized schedule of times and locations for all classes, clinics, performances, and special events at the time of registration.